- information Richness

 - ai Confidence

-- High for current share price, market cap math, P/E, EV/EBITDA, dividend yield, AUM, and analyst price targets.
-Medium for forward scenarios and fair value estimates because fee rates, performance fee realizations, and AUM flows are inherently uncertain and depend on market conditions and institutional client decisions.
+- High for current share price, market cap arithmetic (verified as $13.17 times 202.05 million total shares), P/E, forward P/E, dividend yield, AUM, and analyst price targets.
+Medium for forward scenarios and fair value estimates because AUM flows, fee rates, performance fee realization, and the share count basis (Class A versus total shares) are uncertain and source-dependent.

 - investment Certainty

 - Medium-low.
-GCM Grosvenor is a sticky, institutionally oriented asset manager with a long track record, but the market cap is small for the AUM base, compensation expense consumes most of the management fee revenue, debt is material relative to equity, and the stock offers moderate total return potential through dividends and gradual AUM-driven earnings growth rather than transformational upside.
+GCM Grosvenor has a sticky institutional client base and improving AUM momentum, but compensation expense consumes a large share of fee revenue, net debt is material relative to the small equity base, fee rates face secular pressure, and total shares outstanding have grown over the past year, so the stock offers moderate total return potential through dividends and gradual earnings growth rather than transformational upside.